ciramconsulting/VivaTerminal_IM30/README.md

 # VivaTerminal_IM30
-PHP Class to use IM30 Terminal
+PHP Class to use IM30 Terminal, copyright Ciram Consulting BV.

+If you want to use this code contact us.

 ## How to use